fazeeldin/motion_detection/README.md

 # motion_detection
-Capture the movement in a video
+Capture the movement in a video.

+Requirements:
+opencv-python
+numpy python 2.7